 HONG KONG AT A GLANCE

-TREATY & HISTORY
+TREATIES & HISTORY

 CLIMATE & SEASONS

 The rainy season in Hong Kong may be broadly divided into drizzling and rain showers from March to June and with much of the rain or even rainstorm attributable to tropical cyclones from July to October.
-The tropical cyclone season can start as early as April and end as late as December.
+The tropical cyclone season may start as early as April and end as late as December.
 The peak occurs around July to September, during which period tropical cyclone signal number one or above is in effect for about four to five days each month on average.

 PLANTS & ANIMALS

-Almost 3,000 species of flowering plants, 55 species of terrestrial mammals, over 100 species of amphibians and reptiles, 200 species of freshwater fish, 128 dragonfly and 245 butterfly species make their homes here.
+Almost 3,000 species of flowering plants, 55 species of terrestrial mammals, over 100 species of amphibians and reptiles, 200 species of freshwater fish, 128 dragonflies, and 245 butterfly species make their homes here.
 With over 550 species recorded, Hong Kong also boasts one-third of the total bird species in China.
-Join our HK Nightfall Tour to explore the biodiversity of Hong Kong.